megamoron/microriff/README.md

 ## Installation
 Just download the file [`microriff.py`](https://raw.githubusercontent.com/megamoron/microriff/main/microriff.py) and add it to your project.
 The file is public domain, so no attribution is required.

+**NOTE**: You might need to adjust the global `PADDING` variable.
+To figure out what padding value your file uses, load the file into memory and pass its memoryview to `_printpads`.
+Some files, however, will not contain any padding at all.

 ## Usage

 ### Parsing